curieshicy/xINTERPDF/README.md

 (4) Once the installation is complete.
 Type <b>source activate xinterpdf</b> to start the virtual environment and <b>xinterpdf</b> to invoke the main window of xINTERPDF

-(Alternatively) If conda install fails, one may download the raw files (Logo.gif and cli.py) at https://github.com/curieshicy/xINTERPDF/tree/master/Conda_Build_Recipe/xinterpdf.
+(Alternatively) If conda install fails, one may download the raw files (Logo.gif and cli.py) at https://github.com/curieshicy/xINTERPDF/tree/master/Conda_Recipe_macOS_Linux/Conda_Build_Recipe_macOS/xinterpdf (macOS) or https://github.com/curieshicy/xINTERPDF/tree/master/Conda_Recipe_macOS_Linux/Conda_Build_Recipe_Linux/xinterpdf (Linux).
 To start the program, in a terminal, navigate to the folder where you put both files, and type <b>python cli.py</b> to invoke the main window.
 Make sure you have installed Diffpy-CMI, matplotlib (2.0.2) and Scikit-Learn (0.19.1).
 Follow http://www.diffpy.org/products/diffpycmi/index.html to install DiffPy-CMI.
 If you have conda, matplotlib can be installed by <b>conda install matplotlib=2.0.2</b>; Scikit-Learn can be installed by <b>conda install scikit-learn=0.19.1</b>

 ## Manual

-A user guide for xINTERPDF can be found at https://github.com/curieshicy/xINTERPDF/blob/master/xINTERPDF_User_Guide_20180614.pdf.
+A user guide for xINTERPDF can be found at https://github.com/curieshicy/xINTERPDF/blob/master/xINTERPDF_User_Guide_20180615.pdf.
 It contains an overview of the program, a step-by-step installation guide, an explaination of techincal terms and a demonstration on three examples.
 The example files are available at https://github.com/curieshicy/xINTERPDF/tree/master/Examples.

 ## Questions and suggestions